Skip to content

 PROJECT OBJECTIVE

-The project is helping to develop an environmentally sustainable circular economy in Ghana that preserves natural resources and thus helps to achieve several of the Sustainable Development Goals (SDGs).
+The project was helping to develop an environmentally sustainable circular economy in Ghana that preserves natural resources and thus helps to achieve several of the Sustainable Development Goals (SDGs).
 These are: sustainable economic growth and decent work for all (SDG 8), as well as protecting ecosystems and biodiversity on land (SDG 15) and in the seas (SDG 14).

 PROJECT ACTIVITIES